smart2pet/SmartPET-Feeder/CONTRIBUTING.md

 # How to contribute
 ## Issues
-+ If you find a security bug, please refer to SECURITY.md to read about security.
++ If you find a security issue, please refer to SECURITY.md to read about security.
 + When you know that isn't a bug affect security, you can read after.
 + Before you send the issue, you should search the content you want send.
 If you found one is same with you, don't send it because it's a duplicate.
 Else you can send it.